BlackJackApp/-BlackJackAppSpringBoot/README.md

      npm start

 This should run the server for React App getting accessed by localhost:3000
+### Spring Boot Server Setup

+   1. Open command prompt
+   2. Navigate to the project folder
+   3. Run the following code:

+     mvn spring-boot: run

+This should run the server for Spring Boot getting accessed by localhost:8080

 ## Tools
 * Windows 10 as operating System